measurement-kit/measurement-kit/doc/api/dns.md

   don't specify this, the default name server is used.
 On Unix systems the default DNS server is obtained parsing `/etc/resolv.conf`; on mobile devices where such file is not available, the default DNS name server is `127.0.0.1` which typically is not correct.
-Hence with mobile devices you should typically supply the DNS server you would like to use.
+Hence with mobile devices you SHOULD typically supply the DNS server you would like to use.

 - *dns/randomize_case*: whether to [randomize request case to make DNS